 6 Factors that Accelerate the Onset of Menopause

-Do you want to know what things you should not do and that will invariably affect you?
-Read on to discover them.
+Do you want to know what things you shouldn’t do because they’ll affect you?
+Read on to discover them!

 1. Chromosomal defects